Backpacking through Europe in 1994

 Dublin, Ireland

-Thirty years ago today I discovered one of my most revered locations on the planet: Windmill Lane, in Dublin, Ireland, home to the Irish rock band U2’s Windmill Lane Studio, where they recorded many of their albums.
+On this day I discovered one of my most revered locations on the planet: Windmill Lane in Dublin, Ireland, home to U2’s legendary Windmill Lane Studio, where they recorded many of their albums.

 This was one of the greatest days of my life — but it started off as one of the worst!